-TWIA calculates its premiums based on a number of different rating factors, including amount of insurance requested, construction type, deductible amount, and optional added coverages.
-Premiums may change annually based on changes in coverage, such as the amount of insurance provided by the policy.
+TWIA calculates its premiums based on several different rating factors, including amount of insurance requested, construction type, deductible amount, and optional added coverages.
+A policy's premium may change annually based on changes in coverage, such as the amount of insurance provided by the policy.
 Premium credits may be available for items certified as being built to recent windstorm building codes.
 TWIA does not use credit scoring or territorial rating.